DKorchuganov/classicaplus-hugo/README.md

 ### Composer's works

 Any composition used in event programs should be described in a data file in `data/works` folder.
-Works (aka compositions) are stored in sub-foldes named according to corresponding composer's name.
+Works (aka compositions) are stored in sub-foldes named according to a corresponding composer's name.
 There are no content files for works at the moment, but they might be added in the future.

 #### Work data file

-1. Go to `data/works/firstname.lastname` folder (where `firstname.lastname` belongs to the respective composer) and create a file with `opus.id.yaml` filename format, where `opus.id` is a composition identificator, so called "opus number".
+1. Go to `data/works/firstname.lastname` folder (where `firstname.lastname` belongs to the respective composer) and create a file with `opus.id.yaml` filename format, where `opus.id` is a composition identifier, so called "opus number".
 Each composer has his own opus numbering, you can refer to a corresponding [Wikipedia article](https://en.wikipedia.org/wiki/Alberto_Ginastera) or to a list of works published by [International Music Score Library Project](https://imslp.org).
 The following points shoud be taken into account:
    - some composers like [Johann Sebastian Bach](https://imslp.org/wiki/List_of_works_by_Johann_Sebastian_Bach) have several opus numbering systems.
 In this case just use anyone you like and use consistently.
 Prepend an opus number by the corresponding code of the opus numbering system *in lower case*, separated by dot, for example: `bwv.846.yaml`
-   - if the opus numbers have only digits and the numbering system does not have any special name, just prepend the digital opus number with "op" letters, for example `op.22.yaml`
+   - if opus numbers have only digits and the numbering system does not have any special name, just prepend the digital opus number with "op" letters, for example `op.22.yaml`
    - if a composer doesn't have any opus numbering system, then some meaningful id should be created.
 For example, it could look like `op.1920.lbe.yaml`, where `op` is just a common prefix, `1920` is the work creation year, and `lbe` is an abbreviated work name
 2. Add `opus` field with the work opus number, which in most cases should match data file name without `.yaml` extension.
 It will be used on events pages in concert programs, so it might have upper case letters and spaces.
-This field is optional, so if a work doesn't have a real opus id like in the case of `op.1920.lbe.yaml` from the above example, the `opus` field can be skipped.
+This field is optional, so if a work doesn't have a real opus id like in the case of `op.1920.lbe.yaml` from the above example, then the `opus` field can be skipped.
-3. Add `title` section for the work's title in different languages, titles are given in fields with respective languge codes like `ru` and `en`
+3. Add `title` section for the work's title in different languages, titles are given in fields with respective languge codes like `ru` and `en`.
 4. Add `date` section.
 It's supposed to have different dates assiciated with the work, but the only creation date is supported at the moment, see the below example for the details.
 The `date` section is optional, but once it present, the `year` field is mandatory in the `created` sub-section.

 **Work data file example:**